 When this happens, you’ll see a screen that looks like the one below.

 While it might look a little confusing, it’s got all of the information you need to start a content marketing plan.
 You’ll see the search volumes of the keywords you provide.
 Google also provides keyword ideas and their respective monthly search volume totals.
 You can even find out estimates of your competitor’s bid ranges to enter paid advertising spaces.
+Doing all of this helps to ensure you are financially wise while marketing your law firm.

 4. Promote Your Content